 Among other things, the conscious or subconscious release of secret or hidden information may release guilt or shame!
 And quite naturally, from a conscious perspective, one may not wish to talk about such things, they may be considered private, or skeletons in the closet etc. However, if they are somehow implicated in the issue to which you seek a solution, they are very often better out than in.
 It is only when these aspects of your issue are open to discussion, that the likelihood of a solution can be found.
 That said, once trust is established, these things often tend to come up openly in the discussion.
 Some details surface as memories, which are sometimes known to the client and on other occasions are a complete surprise.
 But essentially they are the product of a collaborative approach by the therapist to assist the client find the cause of their issue and onward from that; the solution!

 When it comes to other matters, e.g. secret information or information irrelevant to the issues at hand, the hypnotherapist has little or no interest in discovering such information.
 In essence, you are no more likely to divulge anything of a sensitive nature under hypnosis, than you would anywhere else.
 The comfort you have, however, is knowing that what is said in the room; stays in the room and that's a promise!
+Although, if you are concerned about what happens during hypnosis, you can ask for the session to be recorded!

 The answer is "no and possibly".
 There have been clandestine uses of hypnosis, e.g. some intelligence organisations have been known to engage in unethical uses.
 However, in a clinical and professional sense, it is entirely safe and can make some profound changes to people with many life-limiting conditions.
 Many of these conditions are based on dysfunctional responses to emotional and sensory misperceptions, even though the intent of these emotional responses are positive!
 E.g. a fear of needles, the subconscious intent of the phobia is to keep you from harm, the downside, though, may be harmful because the content of the syringe may save your life!